 That is a whole lot of unnecessary steps for the person assimilating all that feedback.
 Whereas proofing tools provide a single platform where everyone can share their feedback.

-Suppose you are making a different packaging for the upcoming holiday season or a special day like Oreo did for its July Fourth packaging.
+Suppose you are making different packaging for the upcoming holiday season or a special day like Oreo did for its July Fourth packaging.
+Instead of starting from scratch, your supervisor asks you to create one using existing design elements.

-This helps you with faster approvals and also quickens your production time.
+This helps you with faster approvals, cuts duplication, and quickens production time.

 When roles are unclear, nobody has a clear idea of what should happen and who should be doing what.
 Instead, segregate various functions of the packaging design and assign a specific category to each person.

-For example, one person would be in charge of taking action on the design feedback while another on the regulatory compliances.
+For example, one person would oversee taking action on the design feedback while another on the regulatory compliances.

 Similarly, give the context behind feedback every time an artwork goes for a review.
 Should people be checking the design?
 Or for compliances?